For people with beagles, watching for ear infections is an important concern.

 The easy way: When your dog is napping on his side, simply flip the ear leather over his head.

-If only it was that easy.
+Well, if only it was that easy.
 Some beagles will automatically shake their heads to right their ears.

 If this is the case with your dog, you’ll need a length of gauze and a small piece of tape.
 Lift the ears and lay them on top of the head.
 Wrap the gauze in a fashion to hold the ears up and use the tape to connect it.